WagnerMoreira/WagnerMoreira/README.md

 I work at Lighthouse Labs which I very much ❤️ and I mentor people through http://codingcoach.io/ (mainly about front-end development).

 - 🌱 I'm currently learning: RoR API Development, Blockchain.
-- 👯 I'm looking to collaborate on anything related to sports, rpgs/video games, education, fitness, blockchain and environment related projects 🌳.
+- 👯 I'm looking to collaborate on anything related to sports, e-sports, fitness and health, Wellness, IoT, Video streaming, rpgs/video games, education, blockchain and environment related projects 🌳.
 - 💬 Ask me about: Front-end Development, or any of the above ^.